Mental Health Alcohol Addiction

 There is thus more than one kind of relationship involved:

-• There may be a factor in common, in the genes or in the early family environment, which later contributes to both a mental health problem and an alcohol problem
+- There may be a factor in common, in the genes or in the early family environment.
+Hence later contributes to both a mental health problem and an alcohol problem

-• Some studies suggest that that light to moderate drinking may have some beneficial effects on mental health for some people, although the science basis for this is somewhat weak.
+- Some studies suggest that light to moderate drinking may have some beneficial effects on mental health for some people.
+Although the science basis for this is somewhat weak.

 How frequent is the overlap between Mental Health alcohol addiction and problematic drinking ?

 American research suggests that overall, the prevalence of alcohol dependence is almost twice as high in those with psychiatric disorders as in the general population.
-One US study1 found that 19.9% of the general population had one or more psychiatric disorders, but in those with alcohol abuse or dependence the figure rose to 36.6%
+Also one US study found that 19.9% of the general population had one or more psychiatric disorders.
+But in those with alcohol abuse or dependence the figure rose to 36.6%

 Another US3 study found that around half of those with a lifetime addictive disorder also had lifetime mental disorders, and vice versa.